mmtrebuchet/bpreveal/doc/text/bnf.rst

 BPReveal specifies its inputs using a BNF grammar, since it's easier to read than JSON schema and also quite precise.

+BPReveal uses a custom interpreter to read in the configuration files, this interpreter implements a superset of JSON.
+Here are the added features:

+* List comprehensions, using normal Python syntax.
+* Dictionary comprehensions, using normal Python syntax.
+* Comments, which start with ``#`` and go to the end of the line.
+* Python arithmetic, boolean, and comparison operators.
+* Function calls to Python essentials like range and len
+* Lambda support, with the ability to use default arguments to define recursive procedures à la ``letrec``
+* Ternary if expressions.

+See :py:mod:`interpreter<bpreveal.internal.interpreter>` for a full specification.
+The extension is Turing complete, but all of the functions are pure and IO is not possible.
+Therefore you can run it on untrusted code (with the attendant risk of stack overflows and DoS attacks from runaway processes).

 A BNF grammar consists of names and definitions that define a language.

 .. highlight:: none